glessard/swift-channels/README.md

 Thread blocking is implemented with pthreads mutex locks and condition variables, while threads are spawned with Grand Central Dispatch (GCD).
 Thread blocking can be successfully implemented with GCD, but it is slower.
-A GCD-based channel implementation can be found on the `gcd-channels` branch.
+A GCD-based channel implementation can be found in the file `concurrency/chan-blocks.swift`.
+It is a drop-in replacement for `chan-pthreads.swift`

 Along with a channels implementation, this library includes an `async` pseudo-keyword, a simple shortcut to launch a closure asynchronously